 Results of Sentinel-1 SAR image processing clearly indicate that both landslides and debris flows occurred between 17 and 23 September 2017.
-A binary image was produced where pixels values are linked to spatial change that occurred in this spam of time (Figure 9a).
-Their distribution corresponds with the deposits of the larger debris flows that occurred in Huitzilac and Hueyatlaco basins, as it is easily observable in a later optical Sentinel-2 image (COPERNICUS program) acquired on 18 October 2017 (Figure 9b).
+A binary image was produced where pixels values are linked to spatial change that occurred in this time span (Fig. 9a).
+Their distribution corresponds with the deposits of the larger debris flows that occurred in the Huitzilac and Hueyatlaco basins, as is easily observable in a later